 In a perfect world, a final decree of divorce would only be used as a fallback measure for families after a divorce has been completed.
-You and your ex-spouse would be able to work together to settle issues on your own and to deviate from the orders when and if the need to arises.
-In doing so you would have a situation that is much more flexible and based on the needs of your family.
-Your family would be happier and more cohesive and your need to return to court over issues related to your divorce would be greatly reduced.
+You and your ex-spouse would be able to work together to settle issues on your own and to deviate from the orders when and if the need arises.
+In doing so, you would have a much more flexible situation and based on the needs of your family.
+Your family would be happier and more cohesive, and your need to return to court over issues related to your divorce would be significantly reduced.

-If you are working through a divorce that involves family violence you know that your world is far from perfect, however.
-Not only is your family unit dissolving before your eyes but your ability to co-parent with your soon to be ex-spouse is minimal because of their issues and history of abusing you and/or your child.
+If you are working through a divorce that involves family violence, you know that your world is far from perfect, however.
+Not only is your family unit dissolving before your eyes, but your ability to co-parent with your soon-to-be ex-spouse is minimal because of their issues and history of abusing you and your child.
 In situations where most families could resolve their conflicts with words, your family may have to head back to court for any resolution.
 This is not ideal, either for you or your ex-spouse.

 Recommendations for language to be included in your Final Decree of Divorce

-In anticipation of a return to court, or simply to ensure yourself the best opportunity to arrive at a divorce decree that is comprehensive and well written, it makes sense to be as specific as possible in drafting your final decree of divorce.
-There will be fewer questions as to what a particular order means and less of a reason for you and your ex-spouse to talk and interact.
-While normally I would encourage ex-spouses to communicate, in the event that your ex-spouse has a history of being violent with you this is not something that is a desirable outcome.
+In anticipation of a return to court or to ensure yourself the best opportunity to arrive at a comprehensive and well-written divorce decree, it makes sense to be as specific as possible in drafting your final decree of divorce.
+There will be fewer questions about what a particular order means and less of a reason for you and your ex-spouse to talk and interact.
+While I usually would encourage ex-spouses to communicate, if your ex-spouse has a history of being violent with you, this is not a desirable outcome.

-An ideal Final Decree of Divorce is one that anticipates future events that your family could encounter and then takes those future events into consideration.
-For instance, you should make sure that your order is as specific as possible when it comes to exchanging locations and times for alternating periods of possession of your child.
+An ideal Final Decree of Divorce anticipates future events that your family could encounter and then considers those future events.
+For instance, you should make sure that your order is as specific as possible when exchanging locations and times for alternating periods of possession of your child.
 Think ahead to determine if the location is safe and feasible for you.
 A location may be convenient for your spouse but not for you.
 Likewise, you may not feel safe in a particular place and should make this known to your attorney.

-Who is enabled under your order to pick up and drop off your child during possession exchanges?
+Who is enabled to pick up and drop off your child during possession exchanges under your order?

-In situations that involve family violence, there may be people that you are not comfortable with picking up or dropping off your child.
-For instance, if your ex-spouse has family members who have been threatening or unpleasant for you or your child to deal with it may be appropriate for your attorney to raise this point.
-These are people that you should have included in your final orders that are specifically named as persons that cannot assist in pick-up/drop-off situations.
+In situations involving family violence, there may be people you are not comfortable with picking up or dropping off your child.
+For instance, if your ex-spouse has family members who have been threatening or unpleasant for you or your child to deal with, it may be appropriate for your attorney to raise this point.
+You should have included these people in your final orders that are specifically named as persons that cannot assist in pick-up/drop-off situations.

 Do you need to include limitations on travel- either domestic or international?

 Violence is a means of exerting control over a person.
-If your spouse has either been violent with you or your child the likely motivation is control.
-After you and your spouse divorce their ability to control you and your life is diminished so he or she may be looking for a new way to exert some control over you.
+If your spouse has been violent with you or your child, the likely motivation is control.
+After you and your spouse divorce, their ability to control you and your life is diminished, so they may be looking for a new way to exert some control over you.

 With this in mind, you should consider having language inserted into your final decree of divorce that requires both you and your spouse to notify the other parent in advance of any overnight trips that will be taken while your child is in either of your possession.

-For international travel, you and your ex-spouse need to determine who will hold on to the passport of your child when travel is not occurring.
-Typically the parent with the right to determine the primary residence of your child is able to hold onto the passport.
-This is done so that the nonprimary parent cannot scoop your child up on a weekend visit and take him or her abroad with your knowledge or consent.
+For international travel, you and your ex-spouse need to determine who will hold on to your child's passport when travel is not occurring.
+Typically, the parent with the right to determine your child's primary residence can hold onto the passport.
+This is done so that the nonprimary parent cannot scoop your child up on a weekend visit and take them abroad with your knowledge or consent.

 Enforcing a Final Decree of Divorce

-Making it through your divorce is tough enough before you have to consider the possibility of having to return to court if your ex-spouse violates your orders.
-For a person who has a history of engaging in family violence, it is likely that he or she feels like they are above the law and that they cannot be held responsible for their actions.
-As such, a court order is no reason for them to stop acting any way that they please towards you.
+Making it through your divorce is challenging enough before you consider the possibility of having to return to court if your ex-spouse violates your orders.
+For a person who has a history of engaging in family violence, it is likely that they feel above the law and cannot be held responsible for their actions.
+A court order is no reason for them to stop acting in any way that they please towards you.

 Thankfully, Texas family law courts allow you to file enforcement lawsuits if and when your ex-spouse has violated your Final Decree of Divorce.
-Often times this is the only remedy that you will have available to you in the situation because in your ex-spouse’s mind he or she is always justified in doing whatever it is that they happen to be doing at that time.
-As a result, reasoning with him or her or pointing out the specific areas that they are violating the court’s order is not going to be effective.
+Often this is the only remedy that you will have available to you in the situation because, in your ex-spouse's mind, they are always justified in doing whatever they happen to be doing at that time.
+As a result, reasoning with them or pointing out the specific areas that violate the court's order will not be practical.

-Consider whether or not your divorce actually held your ex-spouse accountable for their past bad acts of abuse.
-If your ex-spouse is likely to have thought that the court is now a partner in allowing him or her to act however they would like in regard to you and your child this is a dangerous sign.
+Consider whether or not your divorce held your ex-spouse accountable for their past evil acts of abuse.
+If your ex-spouse is likely to have thought that the court is now a partner in allowing them to act however they would like regarding you and your child, this is a dangerous sign.
 You are being put in an unenviable position of needing to protect yourself and your child while ensuring that your ex-spouse does not walk all over either of you.

-In this situation, you should take a violation of the court’s order to file an enforcementsuit against your ex-spouse.
+In this situation, you should take a violation of the court's order to file an enforcement suit against your ex-spouse.
 Nip this behavior in the bud and seek to ensure that it does not happen again.
 This will require that you hire an attorney and file a new lawsuit which I realize can consume both time and money.
-However, you can either do so at this stage or do so at a later stage when your ex-spouse may have grown more aggressive in their taking liberties with the court order.
+However, you can either do so at this stage or a later stage when your ex-spouse may have grown more aggressive in taking liberties with the court order.

 Remove any drama from the situation by asserting your rights immediately.
-Note the specific instances where your court order has been violated and specify the remedies from the court that you are seeking as a result of the violations.
-An enforcement case requires that specific language be included in the petition so you should hire an attorney before doing so.
+Note the specific instances where your court order has been violated and specify the remedies from the court that you seek due to the violations.
+An enforcement case requires that specific language be included in the petition, so you should hire an attorney before doing so.